-ART 110 Theatre Arts I
+ART 110 Theatre Arts

 This course introduces students to the parts of a modern stage and the diverse tasks required in the performance of the play.
 Concepts in stage history, dramaturgy, set design, lighting technique, costume, and sound are explored.
 Also introduced: individual merits of classical verse drama, Pantomime, commedia dell'art, clowning, melodrama, modern drama, epic theatre, and Absurdist drama.
-Prerequisite: ENG 101 English Composition I.
+Prerequisite: ENG 101 strongly recommended.